Classification of affine vortices

-Our main result is the following.
-Recall that if $C$ is a complex curve, then by a definition of Deligne-Mumford the category of morphisms from $C$ to the {\em quotient stack} $X/G$ is the category of pairs of a principal $G$-bundle over $C$ together with a section of the associated fiber bundle $P \times_G X$.
-It contains as a proper open substack the git quotient $X \qu G$, here defined as the stack-theoretic quotient of the semistable locus by the action of $G$.

-\begin{theorem} Let $X,G,K$ be as above, and let $X/G$ denote the quotient stack.
-Let $\fix$ be a positive integer such that for any $x \in X^{\ss}$, the order of the stabilizer group $|G_x|$ divides $\fix$.
+\begin{theorem}{\rm (Classification of affine vortices)} Let $X,G,K$ be as above.
+Suppose the $G$-action on $X^\ss$ has finite stabilizers and $\fix$ is a positive integer such that for any $x \in X^{\ss}$, the order of the stabilizer group $|G_x|$ divides $\fix$.